pablorodpajares27/Traffic-Market-Analysis/docs/architecture.md

 The goal of the project is to transform raw BTS Origin & Destination survey files into structured, analysis-ready tables that can support airline market analysis, competitive diagnostics, connectivity assessment and route opportunity screening.

 The architecture is organized as a layered data pipeline.
-Each layer has a specific analytical role and keeps a clear separation between raw data, modeled travel records, aggregated market cubes and final business-facing outputs.
+Each layer has a specific analytical role and keeps a clear separation between raw data, modeled travel records, aggregated market cubes and final analysis-ready outputs.

 ---